 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A thing tacitly assumed beforehand at the beginning of a line of argument or course of action.‘both men shared certain ethical presuppositions about the universe’
+1A thing tacitly assumed beforehand at the beginning of a line of argument or course of action.‘images that challenge presuppositions about feminine handiwork’

 presumption, assumption, preconception, preconceived idea, preconceived notion, supposition, hypothesis, surmise, speculation, guess, prediction, thesis, theory, premise, belief, suspicion, thought, argument, postulation, prejudgementView synonyms

 - ‘I have taken that presupposition for granted for forty years.’

 - ‘At every turn the novel's implied reader is encouraged to read using a priori expectations, or presuppositions.’